 Whether your child is a budding artist, an explorer, or an adventurer—every class offers something right up their alley and will open their eyes to new experiences.

 Students will learn in a supportive, small class setting with plenty of individual instruction.
 Creative challenges await!

-REGISTRATION INFORMATION: All classes are $60 per student.
+REGISTRATION INFORMATION: All classes are $60 per student (Arts Center members get $5 off per class).
 Students need to pack a lunch.
 It’s quick and easy, register online or call the office at 701-251-2496.
 Classes are 10:00 am – 3:00 pm.
 Monday & Tuesday are designed for students who have completed grades K – 2.
 Wednesday & Thursday are designed for students who have completed grades 3 – 6.

-Summer kid’s camps start June 5th and run through July 27th.
+Summer kids camps start June 3rd and run through August 1st.